RobvanderNagel94/Pathology-Decoding/README.md

-# Detecting pathological EEGs using features of the background pattern
+# Detecting pathological scalp recordings using features of the EEG background pattern